francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 #v(1em)

 Apart from $top$, the rest of the annotations are similar to the annotations in the previous section.
 A reference annotated as unique may either be `null` or point to an object, with no other accessible references to that object.
 In contrast, a reference marked as shared can point to an object without being the only reference to it.
-The annotation borrowed indicates that the function receiving the reference will not create additional aliases to it, and upon returning, the fields of the object will have at least the permissions specified in the class declaration.
+The annotation borrowed indicates that the method receiving the reference will not create additional aliases to it, and upon returning, the fields of the object will have at least the permissions specified in the class declaration.
 Finally, annotations on fields only indicate the default permissions; to determine the actual permissions of a field, the context must be considered, a concept that will be formalized in the upcoming sections.

 === Well-Formed Context